-Patrizia Sandretto Re Rebaudengo is the founder and President of Fondazione Sandretto Re Rebaudengo.
-After graduating in Economy and Business at Turin university, she approached the world of contemporary art as a collector, in the early 1990s.
+Patrizia Sandretto Re Rebaudengo is President of Fondazione Sandretto Re Rebaudengo.
+After graduating in Economics and Business at Turin University, she approached the world of contemporary art as a collector, in the early 1990s.

 She turned her passion for art into an organized activity in 1995, when she created Fondazione Sandretto Re Rebaudengo.
-In 1997 the first building of the Foundation, Palazzo Re Rebaudengo, was opened in Guarene d’Alba (Cuneo).
+In 1997, the first venue of the Foundation, Palazzo Re Rebaudengo, was opened in Guarene (Cuneo).

-In 2000 the Foundation took its activity of developing and promoting contemporary art a step further, with the opening of a new exhibition venue in Turin, which is now an internationally acknowledged center for research, experimentation, and exchange between artists, critics, rators and collectors from all over the world.
+In 2002, the Fondazione opened its second venue in Turin, which is an internationally acknowledged center for research, experimentation, and exchange between artists, critics, rators and collectors from all over the world.
 In 2017, Fundación Sandretto Re Rebaudengo Madrid was established.

-Patrizia Sandretto Re Rebaudengo is a member of the International Council and the Friends of Contemporary Drawing of New York's MoMA, the International Council of London's Tate Gallery, the Leadership Council of New York's New Museum, the Advisory Committee for Modern and Contemporary Art of Philadelphia's Museum of Art, of the Conseil d’Administration de l’Ecole Nationale Supérieure des Beaux-Arts de Lyon, of the Committee of Art Basel Cities, of the CCS Board of Governors of Bard College in New York, of the Advisory Committee of the Rockbund Art Museum in Shanghai.
+Patrizia Sandretto Re Rebaudengo is member of the International Council of the MoMA of New York, of the International Council of the Tate Gallery of London, of the Leadership Council of the New Museum of New York, of the Advisory Committee for Modern and Contemporary Art of the Philadelphia Museum of Art, of the Conseil d’Administration de l’Ecole Nationale Supérieure des Beaux-Arts de Lyon, of the Committee of Art Basel Cities, of the CCS Board of Governors of Bard College in New York, of the Advisory Committee of the Rockbund Art Museum in Shanghai.

 The Center for Contemporary Art (Centro per l’Arte Contemporanea) in Turin has been the Fuondation’s main exhibition venue ever since its opening in 2002.
 The Center is located in the San Paolo district, and was erected upon the former Fergat area, which used to be occupied by abandoned industrial facilities.
 Fondazione Sandretto Re Rebaudengo acquired a 99-year leasehold on the estate.
 The building was designed by architect Claudio Silvestrin, and stands out for the essential simplicty of its spaces, which are especially conceived to house and exhibit contemporary art works, and were built with versatility and ease of management in mind.
 The horizontal direction of the building allows to efficiently manage the existing activities and everyday life of an exhibition center: from transporting and installing works to designing easy exhibition itineraries for the public.
 The idea behind the building of the Center was to provide the city of Turin with an international space for contemporary art, which can perform an equivalent role to that of the Kunsthalle in Germany, or the Centre d’Art Contemporain in France: a place for meeting and exchange between the public and new generations of artists, critics and curators.